A Normality Conjecture on Rational Base Number Systems: Numerical evidence supporting Conjecture

 \subsection{Results for the richness threshold}

-First, we display the richness thresholds of all minimal words in our first family.
-The results are gathered in the next seven tables (one for each alphabet size $q=2,3,\ldots,8$).
-These tables are to be read as follows: at the intersection of the row representing the word $w$ and the column representing the length $l$: \begin{itemize} \item[-] if the corresponding entry is positive, it is the richness threshold $\rt_w(l)$; \item[-] if the entry is negative, its absolute value indicates how many words of length $l$ are missing in the prefix of length $10^6$ of $w$. \end{itemize} The last row gives the (asymptotic) expected value of the richness threshold for a $q$-ary random word.
+First, we display the richness thresholds of all binary minimal words in our first family.
+The results are gathered in Table~1 (which is divided into two parts due to space constraints).
+This table is to be read as follows: at the intersection of the row representing the word $w$ and the column representing the length $l$: \begin{itemize} \item[-] if the corresponding entry is positive, it is the richness threshold $\rt_w(l)$; \item[-] if the entry is negative, its absolute value indicates how many words of length $l$ are missing in the prefix of length $10^6$ of $w$. \end{itemize} The seven penultimate rows describe the distribution (minimum, $5$th, $25$th, $50$th, $75$th and $95$th percentile, maximum) of the richness threshold for a family of 1,000 random binary words.
+The last row gives the (asymptotic) expected value of the richness threshold for a random binary word, namely $2^l\log(2^l)$.